sir-rasel/sir-rasel.github.io/content/blogs/26-effective-negotiation.md

 8. Try honestly to see things from the other person's point of view.

 ## Important Negotiation Related Terms
-- **Negotiation position:** It defines the simple statement about what you want.
+- **Negotiation Position:** It defines the simple statement about what you want.
-- **Negotiation Interests:** It defines the underlying reason for the position.
+- **Negotiation Interest:** It defines the underlying reason for the position.
-- **Negotiation gap:** It is the difference or gap between two parties' wants.
+- **Negotiation Gap:** It is the difference or gap between two parties' wants.
 - **BATNA:** Best alternative to negotiated agreement, meaning what is the best alternative if the negotiation ends with no result.
-- **RV (reservation value):** The value of things that are in hand and can be offered for continuing negotiation.
+- **RV (Reservation Value):** The value of things that are in hand and can be offered for continuing negotiation.
-- **ZOPA (zone of possible agreement):** It is the set of all possible deals that would be acceptable to both parties.
+- **ZOPA (Zone of Possible Agreement):** It is the set of all possible deals that would be acceptable to both parties.

 ## 6 Steps Preparation for a Successful Negotiation
 1. Research your BATNA and RV and the other party's BATNA and RV and identify the ZOPA.